You can see a lot of Red River Gorge in East Central, Kentucky on a day trip.

 We grabbed a quick fast-food breakfast and went to the Rest Area off of the Natural Bridge exit to get a map of the trails in the area.

 There is also a train car in the distance that is perfect for a photo opp.

-1. We decided to Visit Natural Bridge First
+1. Visit Natural Bridge First

 We took the trail near Hoe Down Island that led us to the shortest route up the mountain which is a .75 mile trail.

 (If you are ever in town when there is a Hoe Down there, you need to go!

 It still ranks as one of the most fun I’ve ever had at a dance ever.

 Unfortunately, the Sky Lift closed the day before our visit but we needed to work off some Halloween candy anyway.

 The trail is definitely a good work out!